 The person of the Jewish Messiah, Yeshua, His sufferings, prophesied humiliation.
 Finally, His exaltation is minutely described in Isaiah 53 and the blessings to all humankind from his death.

-In verses 4-9, an account of the sufferings of the Messiah is seen and the design of his sufferings.
+In verses 4-9, an account of the Messiah's sufferings are seen and the design of his sufferings.
 It was for our sins!
 He suffered in our stead as our Passover Lamb.
 We have all sinned and have come short of the glory of God.
 We have all gone our own way, the Bible says, our own evil way, and our sins deserve all griefs and sorrows, even the most severe.
-But finally, we are saved from the ruin, to which by sin we become liable, by laying our sins on Him is the only One!
+But finally, we are saved from ruin, to which by sin we became liable, by laying our sins on Him as the only One!
 This atonement was to be made for our sins.
 And this is the only way of salvation.
 He was delivered to death for our offenses.
-By his sufferings, he purchased for us the Spirit and grace of God, to mortify our corruptions, which are the enemies of our souls.
+By his sufferings, he purchased through His sacrifice and grace off God, Gods compassion to save us from our sins.

 We must know him and believe in him, as one that bore our sins and saved us from sinking under the load by taking it upon himself.
 Sin and Satan, death and hell, the world and the flesh, are the enemies that have been conquered by our Messiah foretold coming and sacrifice.
 When he led captivity captive, he received gifts for men to give men gifts.
 While we survey the sufferings of the Son of God, let us remember our long catalog of transgressions and consider him as suffering under a load of our guilt.
 Here is laid a firm foundation for every soul to rest upon.